-The mechanism involves the transfer of funds, labeled as savings in the General Appropriations Act (2010), from one agency to another.
-Considered as a stimulus package, its program components were quite diverse, consisting of a range of projects that have included capital infusions into public corporations and the Central bank, conditional cash transfers (Pantawid Pamilyang Pilipino Program), development funds to local government units, rehabilitation programs for rail transits, research funds, health benefit transfers, to name a few.
+Budget and Management (DBM) as well as corrective actions to improve the rate at which government funds are being disbursed.
+The mechanism involves the transfer of funds labeled as savings and unprogrammed funds in the General Appropriations Act from one agency to another.
+Considered as a stimulus package, its program components were quite diverse, consisting of a range of projects that include capital infusions into public corporations and the Central bank, conditional cash transfers (Pantawid Pamilyang Pilipino Program), development funds to local government units, rehabilitation programs for rail transits, research funds, health benefit transfers, to name a few.

 Compared with the EERP and the ARRA, the stimulus package appeared to be largely financed through savings and the mechanism allowed for the reallocation of savings to other programs.
-This has an added benefit of relaxing,by a bit, the stabilization requirement since savings are already available (but not realized yet per official definitions) and do not arise from the imposition of new tax levies, which can lead to output contractions.
-Unfortunately, the DAP, which mandated the speedy release of funds was declared unconstitutional.
+This has an added benefit of relaxing a bit the stabilization requirement since savings are already available (but not realized yet per official definitions) and do not arise from the imposition of new tax levies, which can lead to output contractions.
+As a matter of fact, with the DAP, no tax increases have been implemented nor new loans contracted.
+Moreover, it was an initiative, the implementation of which was not divulged early, thereby mimicking the nature of unexpected government spending hikes.
+Unfortunately, the DAP, which mandated the speedy release of funds, was declared unconstitutional.
+There are three problematic mechanisms, namely, (a) the creation of savings prior to the end of the fiscal year; (b) cross-border transfers of the savings from one department to another; and (c) allotment of funds not outlined in the appropriations act.
+The lifespan of operating expenses and capital outlay is two years.
+Savings are defined by the GAA as excess funds from completed projects, discontinued projects, and abandoned projects.

-Because of the adverse ruling, the DAP lost its ability to surprise economic agents; and because of the heightened oversight of legislative bodies, it may be difficult to implement such a plan again.
+Because of the adverse ruling, there is evidence that the government has decided to request for supplemental budget to finance on=going projects.
+Such ruling has affected the conduct of fiscal policy.
+Public officials became overly cautious and select legislative bodies demanded more oversight.
+As a surprise mechanism, the DAP lost its ability to surprise economic agents and because of the heightened oversight of legislative bodies, it may be difficult to implement such a plan again.

-Subscribing to a positive approach, this paper's main objective is to capture some critical features of the initiative involving public investments to estimate fiscal multipliers.3 No attempt to tackle normative aspects of the program will be made.
-As part of the usual results, dynamics will also be examined by focusing on impulse response functions.
+Subscribing to a positive approach, this paper's main objective is to capture some critical features of the initiative involving public investments to estimate fiscal multipliers.
+No attempt to tackle normative aspects of the program will be made.
+As part of the usual results, dynamics will also be examined by focusing on estimated impulse response functions.